Living on a Boat

 - Buy a good dinghy for coming to shore for work, supplies, etc.

 Mooring.
 Another cheap option is called mooring.
 A mooring ball is a method of anchoring your boat without an anchor.
 It works by attaching your boat to a chain that’s attached to a heavy sunken cement block.
-There is usually an initial deposit or setup fee and a small monthly fee involved.
+There is usually an initial deposit or setup fee and a small monthly fee is usually involved.

 Marina Living – Depending on the location, this option can be pretty similar to an RV Park.
 A growing number of Marinas offer electrical hookups and supply stores within walking distance of your boat.

 We highly recommend Marina living for those who are just starting out.
 Before setting sail, marina living can help make sure you’re able to handle the lifestyle.
-Choose a marina that you can live in for 3 – 6 months.
+Choose a marina that you can live at for 3 – 6 months.
 This is a crucial step to mentally and physically preparing to live at sea.

 - Pirates - Believe it or not, in certain parts of the world this is still a pretty big problem.
 Make sure you have the proper equipment to be able to defend yourself in case of attack.
 (SHOTGUN!)